-You’ll need something that is big enough to hold everything, small enough to be discrete, and constructed in such a way that they can balance the bag on their lap whilst doing what they need to do.
+You’ll need a period bag that is big enough to hold everything, small enough to be discrete, and constructed in such a way that they can balance the bag on their lap whilst doing what they need to do.
 I recently read about someone using a pencil case, which is ultra discrete!

 And I would choose something that is washable or able to be wiped clean – just in case!
 A DIY period kit for school is going to be left in the bottom of their school bag – and we all know how grotty schoolbags can get!

-I have recently discovered a bag that has been made just for this purpose, by Raigan J. Raigan is an Aussie mum who tested the design of these bags out with tween girls to make sure that they worked perfectly.
+I have recently discovered a bag that has been made just for this purpose, by Raigan J. Raigan is an Aussie mum who tested the design of these period bags out with tweens to make sure that they worked perfectly.
 I showed them to my daughter and she was quite impressed.
 She liked the fact that they held more than what her pencil case did, and that the contents don’t spill out as you go diving in for something.
 I liked the fact that the bag is easy to clean, folds open (so it can sit on your lap whilst you remove your pads etc) or can hang it on the door or toilet roll holder with the inbuilt coat hanger.
 So do go and check them out as they ship worldwide!
 And no, this isn’t an affiliate link.
-I’m just impressed that there is a purpose made product that is discrete and does the job perfectly!
-They really are the best period bag for tween girls.
+I’m just impressed that there is a purpose-made product that is discrete and does the job perfectly!
+They really are the best period bag for tweens.

 This is my daughter’s Raigan J bag in action!
 She had so much fun filling it up with what she thought she might need!
 And Raigan has a new fun range, that will appeal to a younger audience!

-But remember to keep your DIY period kit for school small.
-Trust me, your daughter won’t use it if it isn’t discrete (ie it needs to be something that doesn’t attract attention and just looks like an everyday item).
-And she only needs enough for 2-3 changes maximum.
+It needs to be something that doesn’t attract attention and just looks like an everyday item.
+And they’ll only need enough supplies for 2-3 changes maximum.

-A great way to start conversations about periods, is for you and your daughter to make up her DIY period kit for school together.
+A great way to start conversations about periods is for you and your child to make their period bag for school together.

-You could read this blog post together, and talk about what your daughter would like to have in her DIY period kit for school.
-Let her have a say in what she wants, and by having some ownership, she is more likely to take it to school.
+You could read this blog post together, and talk about what they would like to have in their period kit for school.
+Let them have a say in what they want, and by having some ownership, they are more likely to take it to school.

 I received an email from a mum who sat down with her daughter and they looked at this post together.
 Together they decided what they needed in their own period kit, and built it together!